 - Eye problems that may lead to blindness

 Leprosy can be cured.
-In the last two decades, 16 million people with leprosy disease have been treated for leprosy.
+In the last two decades, 16 million people with leprosy disease have been treated.
 The World Health Organization provides free healing for all people with leprosy.

 Anti-inflammatory drugs are used to manage nerve pain and damage related to the disease.
 Patients may also be given thalidomide, a potent medication that suppresses the body’s immune system.
 It helps treat leprosy skin nodules.

-Thalidomide is however known to cause severe, grave birth defects and should by no means be taken by women who are pregnant or women who may become pregnant.
+Thalidomide is however known to cause severe, grave birth defects and should by no means be taken by women who are pregnant or women who might become pregnant.